 \section{Abstract}

-Hopf terms are topological theta terms that are associated with a host of interesting physics, including anyons, statistical transmutation, chiral edge states, and the quantum spin-Hall effect.
-Here, we show that Hopf terms generically appear in two-dimensional metals without spin-orbit coupling at the intersection of magnetic and spin loop-current order.
-In the locally ordered, but globally disordered, phase the system is governed by the Hopf term and realizes a Hopf symmetry-protected topological phase.
-This phase is protected by the $\SU(2)$ spin rotation symmetry, is gapped in the bulk, has chiral gapless edge states, and its spin-Hall conductance is quantized.
+Hopf terms are topological theta terms that are associated with a host of interesting physics, including anyons, statistical transmutation, chiral edge states, and the spin quantum Hall effect.
+Here, we show that Hopf terms can appear in two-dimensional metals without spin-orbit coupling in the vicinity of spin-ordered phases.
+In their vicinity, their spin-like order parameters have a finite amplitude, but fluctuating orientation.
+When both a magnetic and a spin loop-current order parameter fluctuate in the system, we show that the phase is governed by the Hopf term and realizes a Hopf symmetry protected topological phase.
+This phase is protected by the unbroken $\SU(2)$ spin rotation symmetry, is gapped in the bulk, has chiral gapless edge states, and its spin-Hall conductance is quantized.
 Lattice models that realize this phase are introduced.
 In addition, we provide an elementary proof that the $\theta$ angle of the Hopf term must be quantized to multiples of $\pi$ in non-relativistic systems, thereby precluding anyonic skyrmions in condensed matter systems.